bilalshabbir31/Book_Api/README.md

 # Book_Api

-# This simple Api app in golang
+# This simple Api app in golang using Gin Framework

 1. POST request try this command